DerailleurAgile/deming-little-blue-book/doc/little_blue_book.md

 ---

-*This book is also available in scroll.com.
+*This book is also available in scribd.com.
 Yes, a free copy of the quotes that appear in the hand-sized booklet “Little Blue Book Deming” on scribd.com.
-Download here.*
+Download the ebook and send it to your friends and colleagues.
+You are part of the transformation when you spread the scripture.*

+***NB:** Feel free to share this markdown file as well!
+Each of the above quote headings is also shareable via a link hover icon to the left.*